 Finding blue wines can be challenging for several reasons:

-- The blue drink is rather rare and many people, including retailers, are even unaware that it exists.
+- The blue drink is relatively rare and many people, including retailers, are even unaware that it exists.

 - Some of those who are aware refuse to sell it because it legally is not wine.

 - Some wines (and sparkling wines) have the word “blue” in their wines, although they are not blue wines.
 Instead, the term is part of a brand or winery name.
-Also, blue bottles containing white wine can mislead you.
+Also, bottles made from colored glass containing white wine can mislead you.

 - Blú Perfer (still wine)